Is anybody ‘doing a cleanse’ this Christmas season? No? Thought not. That hair shirt is for January.

 A Catholic friend I know does a cleanse whenever he feels the awful toxins have taken over.
 And he plans to do one when the excesses of eating his way through Christmas is over.
 He will approach it just like confession: do what he pleases and accept that there will be a penance, which (and this is important) will be later.

 Cleanses are a way of rectifying the bad, a ‘look at me, I was bad and now I’m good’.
 Cleanses are the hair shirt of eating.

 Nobody, but a scant few like Gwyneth Paltrow, really enjoys a diet of only halo food (a cleanse is only halo food).
 Everyone knows it is critical that we eat halo food, after all it’s good for us.
 But do people know it’s also critical that we eat a little of the devil’s food?

 My Grandmother Wasn’t Wrong

 My friend’s particular cleanse means that for ten days he doesn’t drink alcohol and eats a lot of vegetables.
 He spends $80.00 to be instructed in getting his toxic-free body (there are no potions to mix up).
 I don’t ask what all the vegetables do because I already know (as do you).
 The vegetables (and the no alcohol) is the cleanse, which he could do on his own and save dollars.

-Never mind that cleanses only sold here there is excess.
+Never mind that cleanses are only sold where there is excess.
 They’re not sold in places where staving off malnutrition and staying alive is the focus.
 A cleanse company wouldn’t make it in a refugee camp.
 But they can and do flourish in western culture.
 The US detox industry is worth billions and billions of dollars (something like 60) and growing.
 With three times a day, for the length of the cleanse, there is a sizeable opportunity to make people feel inadequate and guilty and therefore cleanse away their shame (and toxins).